How To Investigate and Report Nursing Home Abuse

 1. Physical Abuse

 Physical elder abuse occurs when someone uses physical force against an older person, resulting in physical harm or personal injury.
-Physical abuse includes actions such as hitting, shoving, or kicking, as well as retraining or locking someone up against their will.
+It includes actions such as hitting, shoving, or kicking, as well as restraining or locking someone up against their will.

 Physical abuse can lead to serious injuries, including broken bones, bleeding, burns, and sprains.